telecasteren/foodiegram/docs/TO-DO.md

 **Feed**

-- Sort options: Most recent, Most liked, Most commented
+- Sort logic for sorting by parameters

 **Profile**